 - RESOURCE - ConXión to Community

 - COVID-19 Update: ConXión’s Day Worker Center is serving as a ‘drop-in center’ for homeless.
 Here they can get a hot meal and updates on ‘sheltering in place’ and COVID-19.
 Hand washing stations available inside and out.
 Every person leaves with a bar of soap, pair of gloves and a mask.
 Due to social distancing and attendance, the stay is time limited.
 Open 7-days a week, 7 am - 2 pm.
 All services are open to all regardless of immigration status.
 ConXión is located at 749 Story Road Ste 10 San Jose, CA 95122 Multi-lingual: Spanish, Key Words: San Jose, Mental Health, Employment

 - RESOURCE - ConsumerAction Resources for consumers impacted by the COVID-19 outbreak

 - 5/7/20 This updated resource guide has been updated with information regarding the federal CARES Act relief package.
 In light of the recent coronavirus outbreak, public and private resources are becoming available to help deal with lost wages, illness and school closures.
 We will continue to update this list as we learn more.
 Multi-language: Spanish

-- RESOURCE - Friends of Hue
+- RESOURCE - Heart of the Valley Services for Seniors

 - RESOURCE - InformedImmigrant.com